GCP-Architecture-Guides/csa-fw-microsegmentation/README.md

 1. Sign in to your organization and assign yourself the following roles:

-- Policy Tag Admin role at organization level
-- Editor role on the project to be used for the deployment.
+- Billing Account User
+- Folder Creator
+- Project Creator
 - The terraform assigns Storage Object Viewer role to the SQL database service account at project level.

 The following steps should be executed in Cloud Shell in the Google Cloud Console.

-1. Optional step: If a new project needs to be created and enable billing.
-Follow the steps in this [guide](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
+Unset any project using 'gcloud config unset project'

-2. Open up Cloud shell and clone the [git repository](https://github.com/GoogleCloudPlatform/csa-fw-microsegmentation) using the command below.
+2. Open up Cloud shell and Unset any project using 'gcloud config unset project'.
+Clone the [git repository](https://github.com/GoogleCloudPlatform/csa-fw-microsegmentation) using the command below.

 ```
 git clone https://github.com/GCP-Architecture-Guides/csa-fw-microsegmentation.git